Witivio/vas-documentation/src/en/articles/tools/escalation.md

 - Fill in the Id and password of the bot service (Click [here](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-quickstart-registration?view=azure-bot-service-3.0) to know more)
 - Select the support team create beforehand.

-::: tip Note !
+::: tip 💡
-👉 When the following message is displayed in the Support Microsoft Teams team, it means that the escalation is correctly configured:
+When the following message is displayed in the Support Microsoft Teams team, it means that the escalation is correctly configured:
 :::